-BMP Operation & Maintenance Inspection for Permeable Pavement
+Stormwater Management Facility Inspection for Permeable Pavement

-Owner Name: Facility ID # (See Mapping): Date of Inspection: As-built plans available: Y Ν Date of Last Inspection: Inspector: Were issues identified during the previous inspection that required maintenance?
-Y Ν If so, was the maintenance performed and recorded on a BMP Main ntenance Follow-up Form?
-Y Ν If no, explain: Does the current inspection, as summarized hereon, identified main tenance needs?
-Y Ν

-If yes, please complete a BMP Maintenance Follow-up Form and provide to the Director of Facilities upon completion.

-BMP Element Problem Yes No N/A Corrective Action Contributing Drainage Area Excessive trash/debris Remove trash/debris and properly dispose.
-Bare exposed soil Stabilize soil with seed and mulch.
-Evidence of erosion Backfill area, seed, mulch and consider matting.
-E&S measures may be warranted until stabilized.
-Excessive landscape waste/yard clippings Remove landscape waste & yard clippings to prevent clogging.
-Maintenance access to pretreatment facility in need of repair Restore access for inspections and construction equipment for repairs.
-Excessive trash/debris/sediment Remove trash/debris/sediment and properly dispose.
-Pretreatment Dead vegetation, exposed soil Stabilize according to plans.
-E&S measures may be warranted until area is stabilized.
-Evidence of erosion Backfill area, seed and mulch.
-Consider matting, E&S Measures may be warranted until stabilized.
-Inlets provide inadequate conveyance into facility Repair inlets to drain to facility.
-Inlets Excessive trash/debris/sediment accumulation at inlet Remove trash/debris and properly dispose.
-Evidence of erosion at/around inlet Backfill area, seed and mulch.
-Consider matting.
-E&S Measures may be warranted until stabilized.
+MS4 Name: SMF ID #: Date of Inspection: Inspector Name: Date of Last Inspection on: As-built plans available?
+Yes No Were issues identifie d during the previous inspection that required maint enance 9?
+Y es No If yes, was the mainto enance performed and recorded in the MS4 Tracking Sprea dsheet :? \ es No If no, explain: Does the current insp pection, as summarized hereon, identified maintenar ice nee eds? Υ es No If yes, record maitnte enance in the MS4 Tracking Spreadsheet upon compl etion.
+SMF Element Issue Yes No N/A Corrective Action Excessive trash/debris Remove trash/debris and properly dispose of.
+Contributing Bare/exposed soil Stabilize soil with seed and mulch.
+Contributing Drainage Area Evidence of erosion Remove trash/debris and properly dispose of.
+Excessive landscape waste/yard clippings Remove landscape waste and yard clippings to prevent clogging.
+Inlets provide inadequate conveyance into facility Repair inlets that drain to facility.
+Inlets Excessive trash/debris/sediment accumulation at inlet Remove trash/debris and properly dispose of.
+Evidence of erosion at/around inlet Backfill area, seed and mulch -consider matting, ESC Measures may be warranted until stabilized.
 Surface Pavement is not draining precipitation/is clogged.
 Ponding water is visible on the surface 48 hours after a rain event.
 Significant amounts of sediment have accumulated between the pavers.
 The surface shall be kept clean and free of leaves, debris and sediment.
-(Regular sweeping shall be implemented for porous asphalt or concrete systems) Overflows or Emergency Spillways Perforated pipe is not delivering conveyances as designed Remove obstructions; identify sources of erosion and restabilize spillway.
+(Regular sweeping shall be implemented for porous asphalt or concrete systems) Vegetation is dying or dead Maintain vegetation so that it is healthy and dense enough to provide filtering while protecting underlying soils from erosion.
+Remove all dead and decaying plants and replace immediately.
+Grass has grown to more than 4 inches Grass shall be mowed to less than four inches and grass clippings shall be bagged and removed.
+Presence of invasive species/weeds.
+Invasive plants should be dealt with immediately.
+Vegetation (where applicable) Dead vegetation/exposed soil Backfill with soil, reseed, and protect area until vegetation is reestablished.
+Trees and shrubs are within 5 feet of pavement surface Check that roots from trees have not penetrated the pavement, and leaves from deciduous trees and shrubs have not clogged the practice.
+Vegetation and large shrubs/trees that limit access or interfere with porous pavement operation shall be pruned.
+Filter bed is blocked and/or filled inappropriately Redistribute soil substrate and remove sediments within two weeks.

+Permeable Pavement Page 1 of 2